VollmerLab/16S_Florida_Tank_Analysis/README.md

 **Early Pathogen:** Disease-Exposed Susceptible is greater than Disease-Exposed Resistant at T3
 AND Disease-Exposed Susceptible is greater than the average of all other T3 treatments
 AND Disease-Exposed Susceptible must be more abundant at T3 than T0
 **Late Pathogen:** Disease-Exposed Susceptible is greater than Disease-Exposed Resistant at T7
 AND Disease-Exposed Susceptible is greater than the average of all other T7 treatments
 AND Disease-Exposed Susceptible must be more abundant at T7 than T0
 **Continuous Pathogen:** meets all criteria for both early and late pathogens

 **Early Opportunist:** the average of Disease-Exposed is greater than the average of Healthy-Exposed at T3
 AND Disease-Exposed is more abundant at T3 than T0
 **Late Opportunist:** the average of Disease-Exposed is greater than the average of Healthy-Exposed at T7
 AND Disease-Exposed is more abundant at T7 than T0
 **Continuous Opportunist:** meets criteria for both early and late opportunists

--- Not Very Helpful --
+-- none in T0,T3 and anything in probiotic T7 but not probiotic T7 Strict did not look like a probiotic (all treatments had very similar values in most cases) --
 **Probiotic_T0:** Disease-Exposed Resistant is more abundant than Disease-Exposed Susceptible at T0
 **Probiotic_T3:** Disease-Exposed Resistant is more abundant than Disease-Exposed Susceptible at T3
 **Probiotic_T7:** Disease-Exposed Resistant is more abundant than Disease-Exposed Susceptible at T7

--- none in T0,T3 and anything in probiotic T7 but not probiotic T7 Strict did not look like a probiotic (all treatments had very similar values in most cases) --

--- Better Probiotic Definitions --

 **Probiotic_T3_Strict:** Disease-Exposed Resistant is more abundant than Disease-Exposed Susceptible at T3
 AND Disease-Exposed Resistant is more abundant than all other treatments at T3